thisrohangupta/changelog/terraform-provider/terraform_onboarding.md

 ```

-Sample Trigger to fire off the pipeline:
+### Sample Trigger Setup

+Below is a sample trigger to fire off the pipeline.
+We recommend using the [Github Webhook](https://developer.harness.io/docs/platform/pipelines/w_pipeline-steps-reference/triggers-reference/) trigger because you can make changes in Github and based of a branch condition, push, pull request, issue comment, etc. you can fire off the pipeline to make changes.
+The trigger doesn't need to be Github.

+We support:

+- Github
+- Gitlab
+- Bitbucket

+For more information on triggers please see our [docs](https://developer.harness.io/docs/platform/triggers/trigger-pipelines-using-custom-payload-conditions/)

 ```YAML
 trigger: